 Pexgol’s excellent mechanical properties offer mine operators a best in class solutions.
-Made of a unique formulation of Crossed Linked Polyethylene, it is resistant to creep, Slow Crack Growth (SCG), corrosion, low and high temperatures and impact, flexible and high strain resistance which makes it resistant to failure due to water hammer.
+Made of a unique formulation of Crossed-Linked Polyethylene, Pexgol (PEX-a) pipes are resistant to creep, Slow Crack Growth (SCG), corrosion, low and high temperatures, and impact.
+They are also flexible and highly strain-resistant, preventing failure due to water hammer.

-Pexgol pipes can be supplied in long length coils (up to Ø12″) or sticks (up to Ø24″) tare a good solution for dewatering lines.
-Pipes are offered in several standard pressure rating, and tailor made pipes can also be provided.
+Pexgol pipes can be supplied in long length coils (up to Ø12″) or sticks (up to Ø24″), making them a great solution for dewatering lines.

 - Exceptional creep resistance